 The most extensive of HYBRIT's pilot projects is now coming to an end.
-The project has run from 2018 until summer 2024 and included hydrogen-based direct reduction of iron ore, hydrogen production by electrolysis of water and production of crude steel by melting sponge iron in an electric arc furnace.
+The project has run from 2018 until summer 2024 and included fossil-free production of iron ore pellets, hydrogenbased direct reduction of iron ore, hydrogen production by electrolysis of water and production of crude steel by melting sponge iron in an electric arc furnace.